The Big Lebowski: Critical response

-Janet Maslin praised Bridges' performance in her review for The New York Times: "Mr. Bridges finds a role so right for him that he seems never to have been anywhere else.
+Janet Maslin praised Bridges's performance in her review for The New York Times: "Mr. Bridges finds a role so right for him that he seems never to have been anywhere else.
 Watch this performance to see shambling executed with nonchalant grace and a seemingly out-to-lunch character played with fine comic flair."
-Andrew Sarris, in his review for the New York Observer, wrote: "The result is a lot of laughs and a feeling of awe toward the craftsmanship involved.
+Andrew Sarris, in his review for the New York Observer, wrote, "The result is a lot of laughs and a feeling of awe toward the craftsmanship involved.
 I doubt that there'll be anything else like it the rest of this year."
-In a five star review for Empire, Ian Nathan wrote: "For those who delight in the Coens' divinely abstract take on reality, this is pure nirvana" and "in a perfect world all movies would be made by the Coen brothers."
-Roger Ebert of the Chicago Sun-Times gave the film three stars out of four, saying The Big Lebowski was inferior to Fargo but nonetheless described it as "a genial, shambling comedy" which was "weirdly engaging."
-In a 2010 review, Ebert raised his original score to four stars out of four and added the film to his "Great Movies" canon.
-Ebert declared the film's plot was almost irrelevant, but the film was nonetheless a triumph of visual style and eccentric character performances anchored by Bridges' role: "The Dude is in a sense [Raymond Chandler's private investigator] Philip Marlowe — not in his energy or focus, but in the code he lives by."
+In a five-star review for Empire, Ian Nathan wrote, "For those who delight in the Coens' divinely abstract take on reality, this is pure nirvana" and "in a perfect world all movies would be made by the Coen brothers."
+Roger Ebert of the Chicago Sun-Times gave the film three stars out of four, saying The Big Lebowski was inferior to Fargo but nonetheless "a genial, shambling comedy" that was "weirdly engaging".
+In a 2010 review, Ebert raised his original score to four stars and added the film to his "Great Movies" canon.
+He called its plot almost irrelevant and the film a triumph of visual style and eccentric character performances anchored by Bridges's role: "The Dude is in a sense Philip Marlowe—not in his energy or focus, but in the code he lives by."

-A more negative assessment came from Jonathan Rosenbaum, who wrote in the Chicago Reader: "To be sure, The Big Lebowski is packed with show-offy filmmaking and as a result is pretty entertaining.
-But insofar as it represents a moral position—and the Coens' relative styling of their figures invariably does—it's an elitist one, elevating salt-of-the-earth types like Bridges and Goodman ... over everyone else in the movie."
-Dave Kehr, in his review for the Daily News, criticized the film's premise as a "tired idea, and it produces an episodic, unstrung film."
-The Guardian criticized the film as "a bunch of ideas shoveled into a bag and allowed to spill out at random.
+Jonathan Rosenbaum wrote in the Chicago Reader, "To be sure, The Big Lebowski is packed with show-offy filmmaking and as a result is pretty entertaining.
+But insofar as it represents a moral position—and the Coens' relative styling of their figures invariably does—it's an elitist one, elevating salt-of-the-earth types like Bridges and Goodman [...] over everyone else in the movie."
+Dave Kehr, in his review for the Daily News, called the film's premise a "tired idea, and it produces an episodic, unstrung film."
+The Guardian called the film "a bunch of ideas shoveled into a bag and allowed to spill out at random.
 The film is infuriating, and will win no prizes.
 But it does have some terrific jokes."